Keeping track of your newfound mole should be a priority.

 A new mole doesn’t have to be immediate cause for concern.
 As long as you know what to look for and when to see your dermatologist, there’s no need to worry.

-If you’re in Southern California and are concerned about your skin, make an appointment with one of our primary care physicians at Keck Medicine of USC.
+If you’re in Southern California and are concerned about your skin, make an appointment with one of our expert dermatologists.
 To schedule an appointment, call (800) USC-CARE (800-872-2273) or visit dermatology.keckmedicine.org/request-an-appointment.